Q: What is the size of the student body?

 Q: What financial aid is available?

-A: Approximately 90 percent of our undergraduate students receive financial aid.
+A: Over 90 percent of our undergraduate students receive financial aid.
 Merit scholarships are offered to freshmen based on their SAT/ACT scores and their high school GPA, and to transfer students based on their college GPA.
 Financial aid based on demonstrated need is available in the form of scholarships, grants, part-time employment, and loans.

 Q: How do I apply for financial aid?